capitec/omni-components/README.md

 </td><td>

-Control that can be used to display custom slotted content, for use within Tab Group component with associated Tab component.
+Control that can be used to display custom slotted content for use within Tab Group component with associated Tab component.

 </td></tr><tr><td>